isomerpages/moe-gongshangpri/_co-curricular-activities-prog/Uniformed Group/Scouts.md

 | Monday | 3.00 p.m. - 4.30 p.m. | CCA Room B1-03 | Semester 1: P6 only<br>Semester 2: P5 only |
 | Wednesday | 2.00 p.m. - 4.00 p.m. | CCA Room B1-03 | For all Cub Scouts |

+*Pupils may refer to their own schedules given in the letter sent via Parents Gateway.

 ##### **Scouts Youtube links**